prprakash02/Importance-Sampling-for-Nonlinear-Models/README.md

 # Importance Sampling for Nonlinear Models

-This repository contains code for training, evaluating, and computing non-linear importance scores on both **image classification** tasks and **regression** tasks.
+This repository contains code for training a model and computing nonlinear/linear importance scores on both **image classification** tasks and **regression** tasks.
 A few straightforward modifications could be necessary depending on the dataset and the sampling methods.

 ---